-Radioactive (or nuclear) waste is a byproduct from nuclear reactors, fuel processing plants, and institutions such as hospitals and research facilities.
-It also results from the decommissioning of nuclear reactors and other nuclear facilities that are permanently shut down.
-The Nuclear Regulatory Commission separates wastes into two broad classifications: high-level or low-level waste.
-High-level radioactive waste results primarily from the fuel used by reactors to produce electricity.
-Low-level radioactive waste results from reactor operations and from medical, academic, industrial, and other commercial uses.
-These are described in more detail below.
+Radioactive (or nuclear) waste is a byproduct from nuclear reactors, fuel processing plants, hospitals and research facilities.
+Radioactive waste is also generated while decommissioning and dismantling nuclear reactors and other nuclear facilities.
+There are two broad classifications: high-level or low-level waste.
+High-level waste is primarily spent fuel removed from reactors after producing electricity.
+Low-level waste comes from reactor operations and from medical, academic, industrial and other commercial uses of radioactive materials.

-The NRC has regulatory authority over storage and disposal of all commercially generated wastes in the United States and those high-level wastes generated by the Department of Energy that are subject to long-term storage and that are not used for, or part of, research and development activities.
-Regulations require conformance with minimum acceptable performance criteria for waste management activities, while providing for flexibility in technological approach.
-These criteria and guidelines are designed to ensure adequate protection of the public health and safety and the environment.
+The NRC regulates the storage and disposal of all commercially generated radioactive wastes in the United States.
+The NRC also regulates high-level wastes generated by the Department of Energy that are subject to long-term storage and not used for, or part of, research and development activities.
+Regulations establish minimum acceptable performance criteria for licensees managing wastes, while providing for flexibility in technological approach.

-Radioactive isotopes will eventually decay, or disintegrate, to harmless materials.
-However, while they are decaying, they emit radiation.
+Radioactive isotopes eventually decay, or disintegrate, to harmless materials.
 Some isotopes decay in hours or even minutes, but others decay very slowly.
-Strontium-90 and cesium-137 have half-lives of about 30 years (that means that half the radioactivity of a given quantity of strontium-90, for example, will decay in 30 years).
+Strontium-90 and cesium-137 have half-lives of about 30 years (half the radioactivity will decay in 30 years).
 Plutonium-239 has a half-life of 24,000 years.

-High-level wastes are hazardous to humans and other life forms because of their high radiation levels that are capable of producing fatal doses during short periods of direct exposure.
-For example, ten years after removal from a reactor, the surface dose rate for a typical spent fuel assembly exceeds 10,000 rem/hour, whereas a fatal whole-body dose for humans is about 500 rem (if received all at one time).
-Furthermore, if constituents of these high-level wastes were to get into ground water or rivers, they could enter into food chains.
-Although the dose produced through this indirect exposure is much smaller than a direct exposure dose, there is a greater potential for a larger population to be exposed.
+High-level wastes are hazardous because they produce fatal radiation doses during short periods of direct exposure.
+For example, 10 years after removal from a reactor, the surface dose rate for a typical spent fuel assembly exceeds 10,000 rem/hour – far greater than the fatal whole-body dose for humans of about 500 rem received all at once.
+If isotopes from these high-level wastes get into groundwater or rivers, they may enter food chains.
+The dose produced through this indirect exposure would be much smaller than a direct-exposure dose, but a much larger population could be exposed.

-Reprocessing separates residual uranium and unfissioned plutonium from the fission products.
+Reprocessing separates residual uranium and plutonium from the fission products.
 The uranium and plutonium can be used again as fuel.
-Most of the high-level waste (other than spent fuel) generated over the last 35 years has come from reprocessing of fuel from government-owned plutonium production reactors and from naval, research and test reactors.
-A small amount of liquid high-level waste was generated from the reprocessing of commercial power reactor fuel in the 1960's and early 1970's.
-There is no commercial reprocessing of nuclear power fuel in the United States at present; almost all existing commercial high-level waste is in the form of unreprocessed spent fuel.
+Most of the high-level waste (other than spent fuel) generated over the last 35 years has come from reprocessing fuel from government-owned plutonium production reactors and from naval, research and test reactors.
+A small amount of liquid high-level waste was generated from reprocessing commercial power reactor fuel in the 1960s and early 1970s.
+There is no commercial reprocessing of nuclear power fuel in the United States at present; almost all existing commercial high-level waste is unreprocessed spent fuel.

 Storage and Disposal

-The NRC is responsible for licensing and regulating the receipt and possession of high-level waste, including spent fuel as well as reprocessing waste, at privately-owned facilities and at certain facilities of the DOE.
-The DOE facilities which are or will be subject to NRC regulation are defined by law to include: (1) facilities used primarily for the receipt and storage of high-level waste resulting from activities licensed under the Atomic Energy Act and (2) facilities other than Research and Development facilities authorized for the express purpose of subsequent long-term storage of DOE-generated waste.
+The NRC licenses and regulates the receipt and possession of high-level waste at privately owned facilities and at certain DOE facilities.
+The DOE facilities subject to NRC regulation are defined by law to include: (1) facilities used primarily for receiving and storing high-level waste from activities licensed under the Atomic Energy Act and (2) facilities other than research and development facilities authorized for the express purpose of long-term storage of DOE-generated waste.
 Facilities for permanent disposal will require a license from NRC under these provisions.

-Receipt or possession of high-level waste (HLW) used for or part of DOE activities in a DOE research and development facility;
+- Receipt or possession of high-level waste used for or part of DOE activities in a DOE research and development facility;

-DOE facilities for the short-term storage of high-level waste from DOE activities (e.g., existing DOE HLW storage tanks);
+- DOE facilities for the short-term storage of high-level waste from DOE activities (such as existing DOE high-level waste storage tanks);

-Operating DOE facilities for the storage or disposal of transuranic contaminated waste, foreign HLW not resulting from a licensed activity, and low-level wastes;
+- Operating DOE facilities for the storage or disposal of transuranic contaminated waste, foreign high-level waste not resulting from a licensed activity, and low-level wastes;

-Decommissioned DOE facilities, except those covered under Section 202 of the Energy Reorganization Act.
-(Section 202 authorizes NRC to license certain DOE facilities, including not only the HLW storage facilities noted above, but also certain demonstration reactors);
+- Decommissioned DOE facilities, except those covered under Section 202 of the Energy Reorganization Act.
+(Section 202 authorizes NRC to license certain DOE facilities, including not only the high-level waste storage facilities noted above, but also certain demonstration reactors);

-DOE HLW waste processing facilities, such as those for solidification, strontium and cesium extraction, and waste crystallization.
+- DOE high-level waste processing facilities, such as those for solidification, strontium and cesium extraction, and waste crystallization.

 Responsibilities of Other Government Agencies

-The Department of Energy (DOE) plans and carries out programs for safe handling of DOE-generated radioactive wastes, develops waste disposal technologies, and will design, construct and operate disposal facilities for DOE-generated and commercial high-level wastes.
-DOE has completed solidifying the liquid wastes that are currently in storage at West Valley.
-The Nuclear Waste Policy Act of 1982 sets specific roles and schedules for the DOE to follow in developing HLW repositories.
+The Department of Energy plans and carries out programs for safe handling of DOE-generated radioactive wastes, develops waste disposal technologies, and will design, construct and operate disposal facilities for DOE-generated and commercial high-level wastes.
+DOE has completed solidifying the liquid wastes that are currently in storage at West Valley in New York.
+The Nuclear Waste Policy Act of 1982 sets specific roles and schedules for the DOE to follow in developing high-level waste repositories.
 (The repositories will be licensed by the NRC.)

-The Environmental Protection Agency (EPA) develops environmental standards and Federal radiation protection guidance for offsite radiation due to the disposal of spent nuclear fuel and high-level and transuranic radioactive wastes.
-The standards limit the amount of radioactivity entering the biosphere outside the boundaries of the facility and also limit the radiation exposure to the public from management of spent fuel and waste prior to disposal.
-The guidance establishes criteria to be followed when these wastes are disposed of.
-Under Section 121(a) of the Nuclear Waste Policy Act, the EPA is required to promulgate generally applicable standards for protection of the general environment from offsite releases from radioactive materials in repositories.
+The Environmental Protection Agency develops environmental standards and federal radiation protection guidance for offsite radiation due to the disposal of spent nuclear fuel and high-level and transuranic radioactive wastes.
+The standards limit the amount of radioactivity entering the biosphere outside the boundaries of the facility, and also limit the radiation exposure to the public from management of spent fuel and waste prior to disposal.
+The guidance establishes criteria for disposing of waste.

-The Department of Transportation (DOT) regulates both the packaging and carriage of all hazardous materials including high-level nuclear waste.
-Packaging must meet NRC regulations, which are compatible with and generally derived from internationally developed standards, and the package design must be reviewed and certified by NRC.
-DOT prescribes limits for external radiation levels and contamination, and controls the mechanical condition of carrier equipment and qualifications of carrier personnel.
+The Department of Transportation regulates both the packaging and carriage of all hazardous materials including radioactive waste.
+Packaging must meet NRC regulations, which are compatible with internationally developed standards, and the package design must be reviewed and certified by the NRC.
+DOT sets limits for external radiation levels and contamination, and controls the mechanical condition of carrier equipment and qualifications of carrier personnel.

-The Department of the Interior (DOI), through the U.S. Geological Survey, conducts laboratory and field geologic investigations in support of DOE's waste disposal programs, and collaborates with DOE on the earth science technical activities.
+The Department of the Interior, through the U.S. Geological Survey, conducts laboratory and field geologic investigations in support of DOE's waste disposal programs and collaborates with DOE on the earth science technical activities.
 The Bureau of Land Management, within DOI, manages certain public lands.
 DOI may withdraw such public lands for the limited exclusive use of DOE in support of radioactive waste disposal actions.

-Low-level wastes, which are generally defined as radioactive wastes other than high-level and wastes from uranium recovery operations, are commonly disposed of in near-surface facilities rather than in a geologic repository that is required for high-level wastes.
+Low-level wastes, generally defined as radioactive wastes other than high-level and wastes from uranium recovery operations, are commonly disposed of in near-surface facilities rather than in a geologic repository.
 There is no intent to recover the wastes once they are disposed of.

-There have been seven operating commercial facilities in the United States licensed to dispose of low-level radioactive wastes.
-They are located at (1) West Valley, New York; (2) Maxey Flats near Morehead, Kentucky; (3) Sheffield, Illinois; (4) Beatty, Nevada; (5) Hanford, Washington; (6) Clive, Utah; and (7) Barnwell, South Carolina.
-At the present time, only the latter three sites are receiving waste for disposal; they are regulated by the states.
-The West Valley, Maxey Flats, Sheffield and Beatty sites have permanently stopped receiving wastes.
+There have been eight operating commercial facilities in the United States licensed to dispose of low-level radioactive wastes.
+They are located at (1) West Valley, New York; (2) Maxey Flats near Morehead, Ky.; (3) Sheffield, Ill.; (4) Beatty, Nev.; (5) Hanford, Wash.; (6) Clive, Utah; (7) Barnwell, S.C.; and (8) Andrews, Texas.
+At the present time, only the latter four sites are receiving waste for disposal; they are regulated by the states.
 Burial of transuranic waste is limited at all of the sites.
 Transuranic waste includes material contaminated with radioactive elements (e.g., neptunium, americium, plutonium) that are artificially made and is produced primarily from reprocessing spent fuel and from use of plutonium in fabrication of nuclear weapons.

 Another type of radioactive waste consists of tailings generated during the milling of certain ores to extract uranium or thorium.
 These wastes have relatively low concentrations of radioactive materials with long half-lives.
-Tailings contain radium (which, through radioactive decay, becomes radon), thorium, and small residual amounts of uranium that were not extracted during the milling process.
-Part 40, Appendix A of the NRC's regulations (10 CFR) sets forth procedures and criteria for the disposal of mill tailings and for the perpetual surveillance and maintenance of the disposal site.
+Tailings contain radium (which, through radioactive decay, becomes radon), thorium, and small residual amounts of uranium left over from the milling process.
+Part 40 Appendix A of the NRC's regulations sets procedures and criteria for disposing of mill tailings and maintaining the disposal site.